-Tip: Before entering the vehicle, check the license plate!
-You want to make sure that you’re in the correct vehicle.
+Tip: Before entering the vehicle or motorbike, check the license plate!
+You want to make sure that you have the correct driver and vehicle.

 Besides ride-hailing, Grab is also a great app for food delivery.
 While you may not need to do food delivery during your Vietnam itinerary, it is an option if you don’t want to leave the hotel.

 We use the Grab app almost every day for food delivery since they’re generous with offering coupon codes from 50,000-80,000 VND ($2.15-$3.45) off your total cost.
 Plus, we can track the driver’s location through the app.

 Gojek (formerly Go Viet) is an Indonesian-based ride-hailing company that is available in Vietnam.
 The company’s color is also green so it can be a bit confusing with Grab.